Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Shopify offers staff accounts for teams.

-You can create different accounts for different team members and give or withhold specific allowances to each account.
+You can create different accounts for different team members and give or withhold specific allowances for each account.

 5. Store Management

-Shopify allows you to keep track of several different things.
+Shopify admin panel allows you to keep track of several things.

-For instance, you can monitor abandoned carts and enable notifications that send an alert whenever someone places an order.
+For instance, you can monitor abandoned carts and send notifications whenever someone places an order.
 You can also keep track of customers in the Customers section.

-You’ll also see reports on customer acquisitions, so you know how well your marketing campaigns are working.
-You’ll even be able to view a summary of your finances regarding sales, taxes, and payments.
+You’ll also see reports on customer acquisitions, which will help you determine the effectiveness of your marketing campaigns.
+You’ll even be able to view a summary of your finances, including sales, taxes, and payments.

 Extensibility and Integrations

-The Shopify App Store contains over 3200 apps, which are created either by Shopify or a third-party developer.
-You can find apps in various categories, including conversion, marketing, store design, or customer service.
+The Shopify App Store contains over 13000 apps created by Shopify or a third-party developer.
+Apps are grouped into various categories, including conversion, marketing, store design, and customer service.

-But before you install any add-ons, make sure you understand how the app support and the pricing works.
+But before you install any add-ons, ensure you understand how the app support and the pricing works.

 Pricing

-It gives you the full hosting capabilities of Shopify, combined with the tools that help you create your first online store and a blog.
+To have an authentic Shopify experience, you should upgrade to the Basic plan.
+This entry-level premium plan costs $29/month (annual billing).
+It gives you Shopify’s full hosting capabilities and the tools to help you create your first online store and blog.

-If you want more features, the next plan you should consider is Shopify, costing 79 USD/month.
-This plan builds on top of the Basic plan, including more staff accounts (five), standard reporting, and shipping discounts up to 88%.
+If you want more features, you should consider the Shopify plan, which costs $79/month.
+It builds on the Basic plan and includes five staff accounts, standard reporting, and shipping discounts of up to 88%.

 Want even more and better features?
-Then Advanced Shopify is your choice, costing 299 USD/month.
+Then, the Advanced is your choice, costing $299/month.

-With this plan, you get lower Shopify Payment rates and transaction fees.
-The plan also gives you better tools for selling globally than the Shopify Basic or Shopify plans.
+This plan offers lower Shopify Payment rates and transaction fees.
+It also provides better tools for selling globally than the Shopify Basic or Shopify plans.

-While the plans may look pricey, you save by picking the longer contracts.
+Shopify plans may be pricey, but you can save by picking longer contracts.

-If you are still uncertain about Shopify, you can test it for free for 14-days without a credit card.
+If you are still deciding about Shopify, you can test it for free for three days without a credit card.
+After the free trial, you can further test the platform for $1 for 30 days.

 Transaction Fees

 All plans use Shopify Payments by default, which Stripe powers.
-An order placed with a credit card has a transaction fee as high as 2.9% + $0.30.
-This amount lowers with a more premium plan but only just.
+A credit card order has a transaction fee as high as 2.9% + $0.30 (Basic plan).
+The higher your monthly subscription costs are, the lower the amount, but only for a little.

-This charge is in addition to the credit card fee other payment gateways charge, which means you could pay as much as 4.9% + $0.30 per transaction.
+If you use a payment gateway different from Shopify Payments, the platform may charge as much as 2% per transaction (Basic plan).
+This extra charge is in addition to the credit card rate, which means you could pay as much as 4.9% + $0.30 per transaction (2% + 2.9% + $0.30).

 Apps

-You will pay a monthly fee for apps.
-This payment will come on top of the monthly subscription costs.
-Just pay close attention to this factor so that your running costs won’t skyrocket.
+However, third-party apps may charge a monthly fee in addition to the platform’s monthly subscription costs.
+Pay close attention to this factor so your running costs won’t skyrocket.

 Customer Service